Ethan-star557/my-code-/README.md

-# my-code-
+# Code
-i made something for testing only it doesnt 100% work like Capture the Dev console logs of roblox by hooking an dll ??
+Hello I made this stuff for Testing for capture the roblox console logs it doesnt 100% work you have full right to use it only with credit!

+- Ethan                                                                                                                **Ethan**